 SHERRI SNOW | Executive Director

 Ms. Snow received her Master’s Degree in Opera Performance from the Longy School of Music of Bard College, and her Bachelors Degree in Music from Boston University.
 She was a finalist and winner of the 2016 Mayor Martin J. Walsh Spark Impact Award for her Leadership and Community Engagement.
-She also was recognized and presented the St. Joseph’s Society 2016 Musical Achievement Award.
-In addition to leading the NEMPAC organization, Ms. Snow continues to teach voice and piano to a few student which keeps her grounded in the true work of the organization.
-She is excited to be leading this ‘gem’ of a non-profit as a highly-established, respectable community arts organization.
+She was recognized and presented the St. Joseph’s Society 2016 Musical Achievement Award.
+In addition to leading the NEMPAC organization, Ms. Snow continues to teach music privately and engages in a couple performing events per year.

 Manda Shepherd, Education Program Director, has been involved with NEMPAC since the Fall 2015 session.
 During her first year she began teaching several piano and clarinet students, and aided in the marketing of NEMPAC’s exciting concert series.
 Before joining the NEMPAC team, Manda has worked in nonprofit development and administration for over four years.
 As a Development Coordinator and Associate with the New England Historic Genealogical Society and the Brooke Charter Schools, Manda created new organizational systems and data management projects that enhanced the productivity of her team.
 Her involvement as co-chair of major events such as An Evening with Angela Lansbury, An Evening with Her Royal Highness, Princess Michael of Kent, and The Annual Dinner with Mary Matalin and James Carville resulted in record-breaking ticket sales and heightened patron satisfaction.